Empowering Women, Globally

 In many parts of the world, girls’ and women’s ability to determine their path in life comes down to the decision on whether and/or when to start a family.
 This decision often depends on access to contraception and family planning options, which in turn can be a key factor in whether or not many women pursue an education or career.
-Empowering women and girls to choose the number, timing and spacing of their pregnancies is a matter of health and is a human right.
+Family planning is also a human right and a matter of health – therefore, it is urgently needed to empower women´s health and enable women and girls to choose the number, timing and spacing of their pregnancies.
 Additionally, data has shown that when women have access to contraception, their role in society is strengthened, and this has multiple positive effects for their families, communities and societies as a whole.

 In contrast, lack of awareness, access and social acceptance of contraception present huge obstacles for many women as they try to take control of their lives.
 According to the United Nations, however, over 200 million women in low and middle-income countries (LMICs) who want to avoid pregnancy don't use safe and effective family planning methods.

 In October 2021, Bayer announced plans to significantly expand its production capacities in Finland and Costa Rica to provide more women with access to modern contraception.
 The new production site in Alajuela, Costa Rica will manufacture modern contraceptives, particularly for women in low- and middle-income countries.
 At the ceremony in Costa Rica, Claus Runge, Head of Market Access, Public Affairs and Sustainability at Bayer, and Mariarosa Cutillo, Chief of Strategic Partnerships, from UNFPA spoke about this milestone and its importance for girls and women worldwide.